meganfung38/ZI_Enrichment_Assessment/docs/project_breakdown.md

 | not\_in\_TAM ZI\_Employees\_\_c \> 100 but ZI\_Company\_Name\_\_c NOT Populated | Accounts in the RC TAM (total addressable market) base include all accounts with 100+ employees This account should be enriched with an account name or is being incorrectly enriched for employee number |
 | suspicious\_enrichment Email has free email domain and Website NOT POPULATED and ZI\_Company\_Name\_\_c POPULATED and ZI\_Employees\_\_c \> 100 | Why are accounts with ambiguous email domains and no websites being enriched with an Account name (company) and other ZI data?  |

+2. Use Joseph’s Rule Based System
+* Validate and compute scores for acquisition and enrichment completeness
-2. Verify Data Accuracy \+ Information Discovery
+3. Verify Data Accuracy \+ Information Discovery
 * Inspect Website and ZI\_Employees\_\_c
   * Try to populate ZI\_Company\_Name\_\_c for RC TAM base
 * Inspect Email